-Niall is an Advanced Practitioner on the Skills for Inclusion Pathway at Royal College Manchester.
+Niall is a Deputy Principal at Royal College Manchester.

 Niall joined Seashell after graduating from Lancaster University with a degree in Biology with Psychology.
 Niall started as a part-time volunteer on both the Sensory and Skills for Life & Work Pathways but his enthusiasm and commitment to supporting students in education resulted in him officially joining the team in September 2013.